Fat rat stuck in manhole cover captures the internet's heart

 Breaking News Emails

-And the overweight rodent has captured the collective hearts of the internet.

-Volunteer firefighters received a call of a small animal that needed rescuing on Sunday and arrived to discover the chunky rat trapped in the manhole cover, according to the BBC.
+Volunteer firefighters received a call of a small animal that needed rescuing Sunday and arrived to discover the rat trapped in the manhole cover, according to the BBC.

-The team of firefighters were eventually able to free the rat, and release her right back into the sewer from whence she came.
+The team of firefighters was eventually able to free the rat, and release her right back into the sewer from whence she came.

 But first, the rescuers took plenty of photos, which they uploaded to their Facebook page.